A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Introduction

 Correlation visualisation, frequently a heatmap matrix, is a common first step in investigating relationships between variables, especially in high-dimensional datasets.
 Typically, Pearson's correlation for numeric variables is used, but in principle the same visualisations could be used for measures of association which assess non-linear patterns, and for summarising relationships for non-numeric variables.
 Heatmap visualisations show a single bivariate summary for each pair of variables, but richer visualisations could be designed to show multiple summaries, capturing a variety of bivariate patterns.
 Such visualisations would also be useful for investigating group-wise correlations and association measures.

-In this paper we present a new package \CRANpkg{bullseye} (Chinwan and Hurley 2024) which offers a uniform interface for calculating various scores assessing the relationship between variable pairs, both numerical and categorical.
+In this paper we present a new package \CRANpkg{bullseye} \citep{bullseye} which offers a uniform interface for calculating various scores assessing the relationship between variable pairs, both numerical and categorical.
 We construct a tidy data structure for managing multiple and/or group-wise bivariate scores.
 We design a new visualisation method which is a variant of the correlation heatmap matrix for showing multiple pairwise or grouped scores.
 The variant which compares overall to grouped scores is reminiscent of a bullseye, hence the package name.
 We further design a new linear display, which is useful for higher-dimensional datasets, when interest lies in displaying just interesting pairs of variables.
 Both displays are optionally interactive.

 More general pairwise variable scores known as scagnostics also fit into the framework offered by \CRANpkg{bullseye}.
-These numeric variable scores were first introduced by Tukey and Tukey (1985) and further developed by Wilkinson, Anand, and Grossman (2005) and seek to identify patterns such as clumpiness and the presence of outliers, for the purpose of identifying scatterplots worthy of detailed exploration.
+These numeric variable scores were first introduced by \citet{tukey1985computer} and further developed by \citet{wilkinson2005graph} and seek to identify patterns such as clumpiness and the presence of outliers, for the purpose of identifying scatterplots worthy of detailed exploration.

 The outline of the paper is as follows: In Section 2 we present background, first discussing R packages offering visualisations of correlation summaries, and then move to R packages providing calculation of pairwise variable scores beyond the familiar Pearson, Spearman or Kendall's correlation.
-In Section 3 we introduce \CRANpkg{bullseye}, describing the new tidy data structure for managing pairwise scores, and the range of functions offered for calculating them.
-In Section 4 we present the new visualisations offered in \CRANpkg{bullseye} and give some examples.
+In Section 3 we describe and motivate the choices made in designing a tidy data structure for representing association summaries, and the new displays for their visualisation.
+In Section 4 we describe our package \CRANpkg{bullseye}, describing the range of functions for calculating and visualising pairwise associations and give some examples.
 Section 5 describes how \CRANpkg{bullseye} can be used in co-operation with other R related packages.
 Finally we conclude with a discussion.